Conference Size: Limited to 4000 attendees

 January 17, 2017: Registration and housing closes to all applicants.
 This date is subject to change if the registration limit of 4000 is reached.
 There is no on-site registration.

-Please note: The abstract authors’ email address, as provided during the abstract submission process, is required to complete registration and housing.
+Please note: The abstract authors’ professional email address, as provided during the abstract submission process, is required to complete registration and housing.

 Registration applications are reviewed and processed on a first-come, first-served basis.
 Upon e-mail notification that the application has been approved, attendees will be allowed to complete their registration and housing via a secure link.
 Due to the high volume of applications received at the opening of registration, applications are processed generally within 3-5 days.
 All approved registrants MUST book hotel reservations via the CROI housing system.